Skip to content

 Are Wi-Fi 6 routers worth it at this price?

 If you find one under $50 on sale, absolutely.
 Wi-Fi 6 handles more simultaneous devices efficiently and includes WPA3 security.
-The performance difference over Wi-Fi 5 is about 15-20% in multi-device scenarios based on our testing.
+The performance difference over Wi-Fi 5 is noticeable in multi-device scenarios based on our testing.

 How often should I update my router’s firmware?